-Although these two are going to the same person, their details differ enough to justify posting both of them.
+Although these two are going to the same person, their details differ enough to justify posting both.
 These are the envelopes that went with the letters from Scotland that I wrote about a while back—remember Olive and her dislike of The Beatles?
 They were mailed in 1965 via air mail, with a slight disagreement on the postage amounts.

 The back of the air mail envelope.

 Here’s the back of a plain envelope that y’all can use, too.
-A little wear, some scuffing.
+A little wear, some scuffing, more interest.

 I hope you enjoyed this week’s selection.
 See you next time with some more free vintage images for your collections.